Special Category Visa

-If you are a New Zealand citizen who first arrived in Australia after 26 February 2001, you’re a non-protected SCV-holder.
-This means you are not an Australian resident for social security purposes and not eligible to apply for citizenship.
+If you are a New Zealand citizen who first arrived in Australia after 26 February 2001, you are a non-protected SCV-holder.
+This means you are not an Australian resident for social security purposes.

 Protected SCV holder

-You are a protected SCV-holder, also known as an Eligibile New Zealand Citizen (ENZC), if you arrived in Australia on a New Zealand passport and were:
+You are a protected SCV-holder, also known as an Eligible New Zealand Citizen (ENZC), if you arrived in Australia on a New Zealand passport and were:

 - in Australia on 26 February 2001; or